mkdecisiondev/devdocs/aws/advanced-topics/s3-signed-url/s3-signed-url.md

 For our HTTP requests we will be using a tool called [Axios](https://www.npmjs.com/package/axios) in our script.
 Axios allows us to make HTTP requests using promise syntax, so we can easily write code that makes our first request, returns the URL, and then passes the URL into the parameters of the second request.
 An introduction to the basics of using Axios can be found [here](https://medium.com/codingthesmartway-com-blog/getting-started-with-axios-166cb0035237).

-If we were using a front end framework such as Spike, we would install Axios as a dependency.
+Axios is available as a node package.
 Luckily for our simple project, Axios also has a CDN that we can link in our HTML file.

 In our `index.html` file, we'll create a form that is nothing more than a file input and submit button.
 At the bottom of the body tag, we'll link the Axios CDN and our JavaScript file.